hotzsauce/crosswalks/README.md

 ### edan-bea-fred\_gdp\_.json

 Stores the detailed GDP series codes in BEA tables `1.5.3`, `1.5.4`, `1.5.5`, `1.5.6`; corresponding to quantity index, price index, nominal compensation, and real consumption series, respectively.
 Those table names and series codes are mapped to the unique codes used in the `edan` library, the FRED codes, and other nice-to-have data (full name, table row, etc.) are stored.

+## Notes

+The BEA API needs separate `table_name` and `series_code` parameters to retrieve the correct series.
+Rather than store these as separate entries, these identifiers are concatenated with a `!` used as a delimiter, so a single string can be used.